 Chris Dodd wrote in Regatta, “The lightweight women’s four were fortunate with a straight final where most events had very big entries.
 And they won it in fine style [leading throughout and finishing two seconds ahead of West Germany with the USA in third place]… Caroline Lucas and Gill Bond did respectably to come third in the lightweight doubles.”
 They finished 10 seconds behind the winning Dutch crew, though and Rowing said, “The British girls were not on their best form all weekend” and “reportedly had problems making weight,” a summary that Caroline agrees with, adding that she was feeling a bit ill.

 Perhaps as an indicator of the expectations on her, Dodd pronounced that, “Carrie Wood was disappointing in not reaching the lightweight singles final,” although Rowing focused on the positive and said she, “Pulled out her best race of the weekend… in winning the petite final by two thirds of a length.”
-Carrie herself remembers, “After I didn’t make the final, I said to Penny Chuter that I didn’t want to race at the Worlds in the single but she said that I’d regret it if I didn’t.
-As I had had slight niggle of illness at Lucerne, I agreed to do it.”
+Carrie herself remembers, “After I didn’t make the final, I said to Penny Chuter that I didn’t want to race at the Worlds in the single but she said that I’d regret it if I didn’t, and as I’d had slight niggle of illness at Lucerne, I agreed to do it.”

 While there was no doubt about whether the three lightweight boats would go to the World Championships, all three of the openweight crews still needed to show themselves worthy of selection.

 The coxed four achieved this by making the final, although stroke Sue Smith came down with a stomach upset brought on by eating a sausage from one of the stalls at the course and had to be replaced by Ali Gill who had stroked the eight’s petite final only two and a half hours previously.
 “Their sixth place in a rotten time does not represent their potential,” wrote Chris Dodd in Regatta.
 This video of the race shows Poland finishing fourth, and Canada fifth, over a length clear of the Brits.
 [Readers should remember this for when we get on to the Olympic regatta – Ed.]